ebiyu/ebi_mpl/README.md

 ## Installation

-Download this repository and open this folder in terminal.

-Run the following command:
+Download this repository and open this folder in terminal and run the following command:

 ```bash
 pip install .